harterrt/harterrt/content/mozilla/why_experiment.md

 we get a very reliable understanding of what effect the feature had on user behavior.

-Here's a doodle-explaination of what this looks like:
+Here's a doodle-explanation of what this looks like:

 <!--<center><img width="75%" src="/images/why-expt/Experiment overview.svg"></img></center>-->
 <!--<center><img width="75%" src="/images/why-expt/experiment-overview.jpg"></img></center>-->